clyvonsardana/person_classifier_duplicate/README.md

 Step 3: Do these commands:

-# virtual environment
+# Virtual environment

 python -m venv venv

-# activate
+# Activate

 venv\Scripts\activate

-# install packages
+# Install packages

 pip install flask tensorflow pillow numpy scipy

-# once you are done working or testing the web app.
+# Once you are done working or testing the web app.
 Just deactivate it
 deactivate

 Step 4: Run your project still in the terminal python app.py

 Step 5: In the web app, you need to add class first it must be match to your datasets:

 ClydleYvonneSardana
 TomCruise
 AngelinaJolie